Self-Supervised Learning for Biological Sample Localization in 3D Tomographic Images: Conclusion Further work

 \section{Conclusion \& Further work}

-In this paper we presented two ways of self-supervised learning suited for specificity of the \textit{volumetric} X-ray CT data.
-We described two pretext tasks and respective loss functions and two ways to transfer the trained networks to a downstream task of object localisation with zero labeling.
+We presented two approaches of self-supervised learning designed specifically for the \textit{volumetric} X-ray CT biological data.
+We described two pretext tasks and respective loss functions, and a way to employ uncertainty estimation to transfer the trained models to a downstream task of unsupervised object localization.

-In the experiments section, we back up our methods with both qualitative and quantitative analysis.
-Presented approaches show the ability to localise sample with $1.2\%$ relative error and practically allows to shrink the used storage size by $78\%$ by cropping the original 3D volume.
+Presented approaches show the ability to localize sample with $1.2\%$ relative error, and practically allow shrinking the used storage size by $74\%$ via cropping of the original 3D volume.
+We also demonstrated that \emph{sorting loss} can work as a pre-training for the downstream task of supervised segmentation.
+It provides results that are slightly better than the baseline, while taking less resources for training.

-As a future work we plan to find additional pretext tasks and suitable losses to extend the described assumptions.
-We also plan to employ the proposed method to replace an expert-driven bounding box selection for such a popular task as the weak supervision for semantic segmentation \citep{NIPS2019_8885}.
-Additionally, we plan to provide a more comprehensive comparison of the presented method with the fully-supervised approaches, as well as in-depth ablation studies and experiments on open data.
-Clearly, as soon as these advanced studies would be done, we will open-source our code and all datasets.
+As a future work, we plan to employ the proposed method to replace an expert-driven bounding box selection for the weak supervision for semantic segmentation \cite{NIPS2019_8885}, as well as to use those methods as a pre-training.
+The code and the relevant datasets will be made publicly available.